What Are the Odds of Winning a 4 Suit Spider Solitaire Game? What Are the Best Scores?

 A person playing with the object to play out the game, uses the “undo” facility to its full potential, revealing face-down cards to exercise the best options and even go back to start from the beginning and use all the information available to them.
 One player reported even going into negative scores - I am busy testing that claim right now.

-Do you play the Microsoft Solitaire Collection Daily Challenges with tripeaks, solitaire, klondike, pyramid and freecell?
+Do you play the Microsoft Solitaire Collection Daily Challenges and Events with tripeaks, solitaire, klondike, pyramid and freecell?